kylerbrown/bark/specification.md

 Disadvantages:

-+ Because a BARK file isn't a file (it's a directory), data must be rolled into an archive format if a single file is desired (.zip or .tar).
++ Because a BARK file isn't a file (it's a directory tree), data must be rolled into an archive format if a single file is desired (.zip or .tar).

-An example BARK "file":
+An example BARK tree:

-    experiment.bark/
+    experiment.bark/        <- optional extension
         meta                <- top level YAML metadata
-        day1/               <- first entry, all datasets within have the same timebase emg.dat         <- an EMG dataset
+        day1/               <- first entry, all datasets within have the same timebase meta            <- first entry metadata
+            emg.dat         <- an EMG dataset
             emg.dat.meta    <- the metadata (attributes of emg.dat in YAML format) mic.dat         <- a second dataset